AmadeusITGroup/kassette/doc/api.md

 - `headers`: the headers, as defined on the `original` request object
 - `method`: the HTTP method, in lower case
 - `body`: the body content, as a `Buffer`
+- `connectionsStack`: an array of objects `{protocol, hostname, port}` describing the stack of connections.
+The first element in the array is the initial connection to the port kassette is listening to.
+A new object is added for each intercepted call to the HTTP [`CONNECT`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/CONNECT) method, with the corresponding hostname/port specified in the parameter of `CONNECT`.
+The protocol can be `http` or `https`.
+Usually, `connectionsStack` will contain two items when kassette is used as a browser proxy and intercepting a connection to a secure website (https), and only one item in other cases.
+It is however possible to use kassette for more advanced scenarios with multiple layers of proxy servers, and in that case `connectionsStack` reflects the corresponding layers of proxy servers.
+- `connection`: a shortcut to the last item in `connectionsStack`

 <a id="markdown-setting-response-data" name="setting-response-data"></a>
 ## Setting response data